-White House Stock Images - South Lawn & South Fountain - Executive Avenue
+The White House Stock Photos - Executive Avenue Views of the South Lawn & South Fountain

-• Please take a look below at White House stock images featuring an interactive photo gallery with original photographs of the presidential palace's southern facade, manicured South Lawn and majestic South Fountain as viewed from Executive Avenue.
+• Please take a look below at the White House stock photos with original photographs of the south edifice of the US presidential palace incluing the iconic semi-circular portico, manicured South Lawn and majestic South Fountain as viewed from Executive Avenue.

 • Please take a look at Liberty Photo Art's photograph gallery below.

-White House Stock Images are now available to purchase
+The White House Stock Photos are now available to purchase

-If you would like to see more White House stock images at full-size and resolution please visit Liberty Photo Art's portfolio on Adobe Stock.
+If you would like to see more of the White House stock photos at full-size and resolution please visit Liberty Photo Art's portfolios on Adobe Stock & Dreamstime

-Bird's eye view overlooking the presidential palace, Washington DC
+Aerial photograph overlooking the US presidential palace, Washington DC

-• If you would like to see more White House stock images at full-size and resolution and or/are interested in purchasing a photograph/s please visit Liberty Photo Art's photography portfolio on Adobe Stock by clicking on the link provided : Liberty Photo Art Adobe Stock Portfolio
+• If you would like to see more of the White House stock photos at full-size and resolution and or/are interested in purchasing a photograph/s please visit Liberty Photo Art's photography portfolios on Adobe Stock & Dreamstime by clicking on the links provided :

-Please take a look at White House stock images by visiting Liberty Photo Art's Adobe Stock portfolio.
+Please take a look at the White House stock photos by visiting Liberty Photo Art's Adobe Stock portfolio.

 Fotolia